bugstan/MCPxHub/README.md

 ## Automatic Reconnection Feature

-MCP x Hub now includes an automatic reconnection mechanism:
+MCP x Hub now includes an automatic reconnection mechanism with adaptive polling:

 - Even if IDE is not started yet when MCP x Hub starts, the program will continue running and wait for IDE to start
-- Attempts to reconnect every 10 seconds indefinitely
+- **Adaptive polling**: 5 seconds when disconnected (quick reconnection), 30 seconds when stable (reduced overhead)
 - Continuously attempts to connect without timeout, ensuring stability even if the IDE starts late
 - If connection was previously successful but later disconnected, uses fast recovery to reconnect immediately
 - Displays friendly status messages during reconnection process